GI5005 - Approaches to International Relations and Foreign Policy (2022/23)

 Balance of independent study and scheduled teaching activity

 Most weeks teaching will consist of a two-hour combined lecture and workshop and a one-hour seminar.
-Each lecture/workshop will comprise an interactive lecture followed by an activity undertaken by small groups, with the result of these activities fed back in a plenary session towards the end of the two-hour session.
+Each lecture/workshop will comprise an interactive lecture followed by an activity undertaken in small groups, with the result of these activities fed back in a plenary session towards the end of the two-hour session.
 The seminar will involve small group discussions, debates and group work.

-The module makes extensive use of blended learning, with full use of the dedicated WebLearn site for the module.
+The module makes extensive use of blended learning, with full use of the dedicated Weblearn site for the module.

 Reflective and independent learning will be encouraged through the regular interactive lectures and seminar discussions.
 Students will be required to attend all classes, to engage in the set activities, to prepare in advance by attempting assigned readings, to complete coursework ahead of deadlines, to access markers’ comments on their work and act on the feedback they receive.